School Science Lessons

 To obtain bits for planting, select a well grown healthy plant that is at least 6 months old and has not bunched.

-Remove the plant roots from the rhizome, split the rhizome and attached pseudostem (plant stem) in sections in such a way that each piece has a prominent centrally placed eye.
+Remove the plant roots from the rhizome, split the rhizome and attached pseudostem (plant stem) in sections so that each piece has a prominent centrally placed eye.

 Bits must be planted in the soil the same way up as it was when cut off.